jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) person A carried on a business of dealing in land; or (b) the land was acquired for the purpose of person B’s business.
 Exclusions
-(3) Subsection (2) is overridden by the exclusion for bodies controlled by a local authority in section CB 15C and subsections (1) and (2) are overridden by the exclusions for residential land in section CB 16 and for business premises in section CB 19.
+(3) Subsection (2) is overridden by the exclusions in sections CB 15C and CB 15D, for bodies linked or associated with a local authority and for companies in the same wholly-owned group as Housing New Zealand Corporation, and subsections (1) and (2) are overridden by the exclusions in sections CB 16 and CB 19, for residential land and for business premises.

 ### CB 10 Disposal within 10 years: land development or subdivision business
 Income